pammacdotnet/IJIMAI/README.md

 Word and Google Docs.

 = CRediT authorship contribution statement
-// Content for this section is generated automatically (this comment can be removed).
+// Content for this section is generated automatically (this comment can be
+// removed).

 = Data statement
 = Declaration of conflicts of interest
 = Acknowledgment
 ```

-All the needed information is written in a [TOML] conf file.
-Take a look at the
+All the needed information is written in a [TOML] configuration file.
-example.
-Author photos are composed from their name and appending `.jpg` i.e.,
-`John Doe` + `.jpg`.

 If you do not have the Unit OT font, you can download it from the [repository].
 Once done, upload the [`UnitOT-Regular.otf`] and [`UnitOT-LightItalic.otf`]